Farleigh Castle, Part II, mid February 1848

 “I’ve seen you.”

 “When?”
 He has been following me?!
 Liar!
 Kate spun on her heels, furious and frightened, strode to the horses, seeking protection and escape, and untied her reins.
-“In Spring Gardens?”
+“In Sydney Gardens?”

 Kate grabbed the top pommel and cantle, jumped, laying across the saddle, then lifted herself up to a sitting position.
 Hugh ran to her side.
 She raced to adjust her skirt and lock her legs into the pommels, retrieving her whip to use as a weapon, feeling threatened.